 There’s a hidden part of Athens that had always eluded me.
 I had never been able to find it!
-Anafiotika is the neighbourhood, a hidden gem located under the northeastern side of the Acropolis Hill, part of historical Plaka.
+Anafiotika is the neighbourhood, a hidden village located under the northeastern side of the Acropolis Hill, part of historical Plaka.
 It’s like an island on the mainland.
 It forms part of my Insider’s Guide to Athens as a recommended place to take the time to find when you come.

 Originally published in March 2015, this post has been updated and re-posted in NOV 2018